All Episodes

 We have dealt with this on this program before.

-This is the the FCC has just asserted its authority to regulate the internet.
+The FCC has just asserted its authority to regulate the internet.

-And this this net neutrality is a bogus name, just like most legislative titles.
+And this net neutrality is a bogus name, just like most legislative titles, well, most titles of legislation are bogus.

 Net neutrality does no such thing.

-Net neutrality is a solution in search of a problem.
+And we noted on this program back in September of 2009, net neutrality is a solution in search of a problem.

-It's just a bunch of liberals wanting to get their hands on something that is massive that can harm them.
+It's just a bunch of liberals wanting to get their hands on something that is massive, that can harm them.

 They have to control as much as they can the free flow of information.